Spyro: Year of the Dragon: Development

-The music for Year of the Dragon was composed and produced by Stewart Copeland, former drummer for the rock band The Police, and composer Ryan Beveridge, who worked on all the tracks with Copeland, with Copeland making sure the tracks sounded cohesive to the first 2 games while working with Beveridge.
+The music for Year of the Dragon was composed by Stewart Copeland, former drummer for the rock band The Police.
 During the band's hiatus, Copeland composed several movie soundtracks, and composed the scores for the previous Spyro titles; Price stated that Copeland's offering for the third installment was his best work to date.
 In an interview, Copeland stated that his creative process for writing the music for the Spyro series always began by playing through the levels, trying to get a feel for each world's "atmosphere".
 Copeland noted the challenge of writing for games was to create music that would both be interesting to listen to and complemented the gameplay; his approach was to incorporate more complicated harmonies and basslines so that the music could seem fresh for players, even after repeated listening.
 He complimented the compact disc format of the PlayStation and its support for high quality audio; there were no technical constraints that stopped him from producing the sound he wanted.
 Copeland recorded entire orchestral scores for extra flourish when the visuals called for an expansive sound, but used more percussive and beat-driven melodies for "high-energy" moments in the game.

-Noticeably, the soundtrack has inconsistencies between the game's original release and its Greatest Hits release.
-One example is the speedway levels all sharing the same theme in the original release, whereas the Greatest Hits release assigns the theme to Harbor Speedway, while giving the other speeedways their own unique themes.
-The Reignited Trilogy version rectifies this by using the soundtrack from the Greatest Hits release.
+Release

+Year of the Dragon released in the United States on October 10, 2000.
+While the upcoming PlayStation 2 was being aggressively promoted, Sony continued to support its three marquee PlayStation 1 games, including Year of the Dragon, with a $10 million advertising campaign.
+In an effort to reduce software piracy, Year of the Dragon implemented crack protection in addition to the copy protection previous games had contained.
+This helped prevent hackers from cracking the game until two months after release, rather than the week it had taken for Spyro 2.
+Since as much as half of a game's lifetime sales occurred during the early release window, Insomniac considered their effort a success.